 Patient/ public/ stakeholder primary engagement surveys were undertaken in August / September 2017.
-The statutory 60-day consultation period on the draft PNA commenced 15th November 2017.
+The statutory 60-day consultation period on this draft document will run from mid-November to mid-January 2018 ensuring that the consultation is open for at least at least 60 days.